manu675/cicd_with_rmd_file/README.md

 * In the model, an intercept(beta_0), daily (beta_1), weekly (beta_2), and monthly (beta_3) volatility persistence parameters and an error term are used
 * A Bayesian framework is used here to prevent overfitting due to correlated regressors and to quantify uncertainty in voltatility persistence parameters
 * Beta is modelled as multivariate normal and sigma^2 (the error variance) is modelled as inverse gamma
-* A Gibbs sampler is used to compute posterior mean estimates for the 3 persistence parameters as well as the variance of the errors
+* A systematic scan Gibbs-sampler is used to compute posterior mean estimates for the 3 persistence parameters as well as the variance of the errors

 **I replicated his HAR model and added MCMC algorithm diagnostics.**
 **Moreover, I added a continuous integration continuous deployment (CICD) workflow through Github actions and automated the knitting of the R Markdown file to HTML.**